1. StreamsHub Console overview

 6.6.
 Checking topic configuration

 Check the configuration of a specific topic from the Configuration tab.
-The Configuration tab presents a list of configuration values for the topic.
+The Configuration tab lists the configuration values for the topic.

 Log in to the Kafka cluster in the StreamsHub Console, then click Topics.